 Consequently, you can output to a TV or monitor and use the tablet like a PC computer.
 It is still an Android-based device though, so you get access to all the apps you could want from the operating system.

 For remote learning, the camera offers 8MP quality with HDR to adjust for any lighting, making it ideal even when moving from room to room – possible thanks to that 14-hour battery life.
 The S Pen Stylus is also a great addition for annotating and beyond.
 The keyboard case, which is a useful addition, is charged as an extra accessory.
 That said, this will pair with any Bluetooth keyboard, so that may not be a factor in your decision.

 3. Amazon Fire 7: Best affordable tablet

-The Amazon Fire 7 is a tablet designed for those on a budget who don't mind a basic tablet that covers the basics.
+The Amazon Fire 7 is a tablet designed for those on a budget who don't mind a simple tablet that covers the basics.
 The 7-inch screen isn't the highest resolution at 1,024 x 600, nor is the front-facing camera at 2MP.
 That said, both will do the job for video classroom work.

 This device offers excellent parental controls, making it a good option for anyone giving this tablet to a younger student who, perhaps, needs limits on usage.